Cancer disgrace: National Party's health leader Michael Woodhouse to present petition to Parliament

 The 38-year-old Southland father says he's been let down by the public health system that fails to hold District Health Boards to account for life-threatening wait times.

-Refusing to wait until his "due date", Vining managed to book an appointment within a week with Christchurch oncologist Chris Jackson - who is also the medical director of Cancer Society New Zealand.
+Refusing to wait until his "due date", Vining managed to book an appointment within a week with Dunedin oncologist Chris Jackson - who is also the medical director of Cancer Society New Zealand.

 Originally told it was a matter of weeks before he would be dead, Vining has had an extra five months - and he's still fighting today.